Providing Food To The City’s Most Vulnerable

 The hampers and the food they provide are invaluable.
 Food is a catalyst to supporting anyone in need, and this hamper program gives the qualified partners who serve the homeless population a starting point for conversation with those in crisis.

 The estimated market value for a hamper is $30.
-While this provides financial relief for the recipient and the agency, the value of the hamper goes far beyond the dollar amount.
-When agencies aren’t focusing on food, they can focus on their core programming and use their resources to connect and work more closely with their clients, increasing their chances of being transitioned out of homelessness.
+While this provides financial relief for the recipient and the community partner, the value of the hamper goes far beyond the dollar amount.
+When partner organizations aren’t focusing on food, they can focus on their core programming and use their resources to connect and work more closely with their clients, increasing their chances of being transitioned into stable housing.

-Our programming has improved through rigorous review and adaptation, letting us deliver more value to the people we serve.
+Calgary Food Bank programming has improved through rigorous review and adaptation, allowing them to deliver more value to the people they serve.
 Want to know more?
-Visit our Charity Intelligence page to review the program goals and learnings.
+Visit the Charity Intelligence page to review program goals and learnings.

 It is critical that partner organizations are able and willing to track the number of mobile hampers distributed to clients through their programs.
 Reports are submitted on a quarterly basis and support evaluation of the Mobile Hampers program.
 Reporting also gives organizations an opportunity to share feedback with the Calgary Food Bank.